-The special meeting notice must also be posted at least 24 hours prior to the special meeting using the same methods as posting an agenda for a regular meeting: (1) at a site that is freely accessible to the public, and (2) on the agency's website if: (1) the local agency has a website; and (2) the legislative body whose meeting is the subject of the agenda is either (a) a governing body, or (b) has members that are compensated, with one or more members that are also members of a governing body.12 quorum) may so adjourn a meeting; if no member of the legislative body is present, the clerk or secretary may adjourn the meeting.
-If a meeting is adjourned for less than five calendar days, no new agenda need be posted so long as a new item of business is not introduced.14 A copy of the order of adjournment must be posted within 24 hours after the adjournment, at or near the door of the place where the meeting was held.
+The special meeting notice must also be posted at least 24 hours prior to the special meeting using the same methods as posting an agenda for a regular meeting: (1) at a site that is freely accessible to the public, and (2) on the agency's website if: (1) the local agency has a website; and (2) the legislative body whose meeting is the subject of the agenda is either (a) a governing body, or (b) has members that are compensated, with one or more members that are also members of a governing body.

+Notices and agendas for adjourned and continued meetings and hearings quorum) may so adjourn a meeting; if no member of the legislative body is present, the clerk or secretary may adjourn the meeting.
+If a meeting is adjourned for less than five calendar days, no new agenda need be posted so long as a new item of business is not introduced.
+A copy of the order of adjournment must be posted within 24 hours after the adjournment, at or near the door of the place where the meeting was held.